Oneflow-Inc/libai/docs/source/tutorials/basics/Distributed_Configuration.md

 - `train.dist.pipeline_num_layers` must be set consistent with the model layers.
 If unset, it will use the default value `1000`, which might trigger unexpected behavior.

 - For models which have been configured with pipeline parallelism(e.g., BERT, GPT-2, T5 and ViT), you can simply update the distributed config to execute pipeline parallel training on them.
-If you need to train your own model with pipeline parallel strategy, please refer to [Write Models](https://libai.readthedocs.io/en/latest/tutorials/basics/Write_Models.html) for more details about configuring your own model with pipeline parallelism.
+If you need to train your own model with pipeline parallel strategy, please refer to [Customize Parallelism](https://libai.readthedocs.io/en/latest/tutorials/advanced_tutorials/customize_parallel.html#write-your-own-pipeline-parallel-model) for more details about configuring your own model with pipeline parallelism.

 #### **Data Parallel + Tensor Parallel for 2D Parallel Training on 8 GPUs**